explosion/weasel/docs/tutorial/custom-scripts.md

 > :information_source: **About Typer**
 >
 > [`typer`](https://typer.tiangolo.com/) is a modern library for building Python
 > CLIs using type hints.
-It's a dependency of spaCy, so it will already be
+It's a dependency of Weasel, so it will already be
 > pre-installed in your environment.
 Function arguments automatically become
 > positional CLI arguments and using Python type hints, you can define the value
 > types.
 For instance, `batch_size: int` means that the value provided via the